ashejim/C964/_build/html/_sources/task1.md

 Whatever you do for C964 can meet the requirements of C951 task 3.
 If you have plenty of time, completing C964 first might be the best option.

-(task1:faq:confusingrubric)=
+(task1:faq:the_rubric_is_confusing)=

-**The rubric is confusing!
+### The rubric is confusing!
 The directions seem to require items outside the scope of the project, e.g., "implementation of interactive queries."
 The directions have parts A, B, C, and D, but the rubric has "Outcomes" 1-6.
-How do these align?**
+How do these align?

 *We do not advise following the official rubric for C964.* Follow the guidelines found on this webpage and the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ESLuMNRuDjpCrKvqWaC6cywB4I97WEPdk5MRZRq4LfmFhQ).
 Because of the ambiguity of the official rubric (how do directions A-D align with Outcomes 1-6?), this template has seemingly become the defacto rubric and is what evaluators expect to see.
 So while following the template format is not technically required, it is highly recommended.

 Preserve the template's section titles, and order, and submit all four parts as a single document (preferably a pdf).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.

-**Do I need an "electronic signature" as specified in the official rubric?**
+### Do I need an "electronic signature" as specified in the official rubric?

 No, you can type in your name, use a "fancy" font, or insert an image of your signature.

-**What are the common reasons for task 1 being returned?**
+### What are the common reasons for task 1 being returned?

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it to Assessments.
 2. Both or neither box is marked on the waiver form.
 Mark one and only one box.
 See the [waiver form instructions](task1:waiver_form)

 Note, the waiver form is **only** required if your project is based upon or included restricted information.
 Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver only needs to be submitted if it's needed for permissions.

-**How many attempts are allowed for each task?**
+### How many attempts are allowed for each task?

 You have *unlimited* attempts for both tasks 1 and 2.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.
 It's in your best interest to the complete minimal requirements to the best of your understanding.

-**What is a descriptive method?**
+### What is a descriptive method?

 Anything that describes the data.
 Histograms, scatterplots, pie charts -all the familiar descriptive statistics techniques are included.
 ML methods such as k-means clustering can also be descriptive.
 Whether a method is descriptive or non-descriptive is determined by its use.
 For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive).

 Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
 The visualizations and requirements of the user application will satisfy these parts respectively.
 The distinction is only made in the approval form so we can easily identify where and how ML will be applied.

-**What is a non-descriptive method?**
+### What is a non-descriptive method?

 Anything that infers from the data, e.g., making predictions, recommendations, identifying correlations, inferring from correlations, etc. Also, see the comments above.

 Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
 The visualizations and requirements of the user application will satisfy these parts respectively.
 The distinction is only made in the approval form so we can easily identify where and how ML will be applied.

-(task1:faq:whatisml)=
-**What is machine learning?**
+### What is machine learning?

 That depends on who you ask!
 But for this project, it is an algorithm applied to data.

 For computer science, Machine learning is a subfield of artificial intelligence (a subfield of mathematics), broadly defined as the development of machines capable of self-adjusting behavior based on data.
 However, from the data science perspective, machine learning is generally defined as using algorithms to identify patterns, make predictions, etc., from data.
 That is, machine learning is a goal, not a technique.
 So, for example, a data scientist (and the evaluators) consider linear regression machine learning -when it's used as a prediction model.
 However, a mathematician would politely (or not so politely) disagree with a 19<sup>th</sup>-century equation being classified as ML.

-**Can I use libraries outside the standard (Python, Java, etc.) installation?**
+### Can I use libraries outside the standard (Python, Java, etc.) installation?

 Yes.
 Unlike C950 (Data Structures & Algorithms II), you are allowed and encouraged to use outside libraries.
 All the major languages, but particularly Python, have a wide array of highly developed ML tools.
 The C964 capstone is about applying these tools -not their development.

-**What language, libraries, and platforms should I use?**
+### What language, libraries, and platforms should I use?

 You can use whatever you like.
 However, we recommend using Python and the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) library.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.
 Jupyter Notebook is a great place to start for the app front end.
 Passing applications are often submitted as the Notebook file (.ipynb) and data files.
 Jupyter Notebooks are a great way to present code and information together, but they can also progressively be developed into a more polished product.
 Students are often tempted to use Java because of their JavaFX experience in software II (C195), but a GUI is not required, and Python is overall better suited for everything which is required.
 Furthermore, implementing a GUI with Python or Jupyter Notebooks is not difficult (see these [widget examples](sup_class_ex:user_interface)).